BalkoBalkho/Evalla/README.md

 Evalla is only guaranteed to work on Ubuntu, other distros havent been tested and probably wont work.
 Evalla needs no privellaged intents and only needs permission for sending messages that have embeds in them.

-run npm install. also run ./nsjail to make sure the binary is working correctly. then go in the data folder. you should customise this to the languages you have installed on your PC.
-Then fill out the .env file
+youll have to compile nsjail before you can run the bot.
+You also have to look in the data folder and modify it to your setup. then do npm i

 then you should run npm start and it should working.